duckyPad/duckyPad-Configurator/README.md

 open_click: set global variable of current duckypad type (og or pro)

-if DPP, as usual
-if OG, apply a lookup table so the grid maps correctly? expansion channel needs to be mapped too
+just implement a lookup table in DP20 firmware to translate DPP numbers to DP numbers, dont mess around with configurator.